How to Create a Realistic Pencil Drawing — Easy Step-by-Step Guide

 Tips & Troubleshooting

 • 3Layering is key to realism.
-Build up tones gradually rather than trying to achieve them in one go.
+Build up tones gradually rather than trying to achieve them in one go, which can lead to a flat or overworked appearance.
+Each layer of graphite and blending adds depth and complexity, mimicking the way light interacts with surfaces in the real world.

 Related Activities You Might Enjoy